nuprl/retic_performance/gm-pepm-2018/talk/README.md

-All these examples are instances of the same general problem, this "outside world" problem that static typing makes some assumption that may not hold at runtime.
+All these examples are instances of the same general problem, this "outside world" problem that static typing makes some assumption about an external source of values.

 There are essentially two solutions to this problem.
 One is to trust the outside world, trust that it returns well-typed values.
 This makes sense in some special cases.
-The alternative is to somehow check the incoming value at runtime.
+The alternative is to check the incoming value at runtime.
 Instead of assuming the value is type-correct, we take some additional reduction steps to check that assumption, and either approve the value or halt the program.

 These extra steps are the performance cost of soundness.
-The cost is the number of reduction steps that the program takes to validate the static typing assumptions.
+The cost is the number of reduction steps that the program takes to validate static typing assumptions at runtime.

-Now I can illustrate my point for earlier about the relative cost of types versus tags.
+Now I can illustrate my point from earlier about the relative cost of types versus tags.
 Suppose the program expects a pair of integers, and receives a value from an untrusted source.